-The harm that will result is that marihuana product will not be produced, handled, or labeled consistently and will not be produced to the current standards of good manufacturing practices.
+The harm that will result is that marihuana businesses may not perform the necessary background checks to ensure that individuals working at their businesses should be around marihuana products and responsible for verification of identity, etc. during sales of marihuana products.
 This could impact the health, safety, and welfare of marihuana product consumers.

-A. What is the rationale for changing the rules instead of leaving them as currently written?

-The rationale for changing these rules it to create greater consistency in the production and labeling of marihuana product and to ensure that handling and packaging standards are updated to current standards.
-This cannot be done with the rules as currently written.

-8. Describe how the proposed rules protect the health, safety, and welfare of Michigan citizens while promoting a regulatory environment in Michigan that is the least burdensome alternative for those required to comply.
+- A. What is the rationale for changing the rules instead of leaving them as currently written? - The rationale for changing these rules is to create greater consistency in the employment practices and standards required of all marihuana businesses.
+This cannot be done with the rules as currently written. - 8.
+Describe how the proposed rules protect the health, safety, and welfare of Michigan citizens while promoting a regulatory environment in Michigan that is the least burdensome alternative for those required to comply.